Iain Macleod: Oratory, personality and political views

 Many Conservative politicians of generations following Macleod recalled him as a highly effective speaker.
-His bald head and piercing gaze gave him a striking physical presence, and he was one of the most powerful platform speakers of his generation, in the league of Churchill or Aneurin Bevan.
-He was also a superb negotiator with a grasp of detail.
-Never one to suffer fools, by middle age his disability made him very short-tempered and impatient with people.
+By middle age, his disability made him very short-tempered and impatient with people.

 His political opponent Roy Jenkins later wrote that Macleod seemed to prefer to focus his attacks on more moderate Labour figures who might dispute the ownership of the centre ground with him.
 He wrote that Macleod had "some quality of self-destructiveness in him".
 He wrote that there was a "calculated coldness" about his partisan attacks.
 Jenkins wrote that Macleod had "a darting crossword-puzzle mind fortified by a phenomenal memory" adding that "I am not convinced that he was a particularly nice man, but he had insight and insolence".
 Jenkins likens him to Benjamin Disraeli or to George Canning, who by attracting the admiration of a clique of younger men left a legend out of all proportion to their actual achievements.

 He commented about Labour parliamentarians under Hugh Gaitskell (opposition leader 1955–63) that, when offered their choice of weapons, they invariably chose boomerangs.
 It is said that Macleod was the only Conservative debater whom Harold Wilson, Gaitskell's successor as Labour leader, was afraid of.
 Wilson declared "they'll never have the sense to choose him [as leader]."
 He compared Wilson to a kipper, which has two faces.
 John Major specifically cited Macleod's example on taking office.

 Macleod believed that his political views were a mixture of those of his Liberal father and Conservative mother.
 He almost always called himself a "Tory" rather than a "Conservative".
 He believed in equality of opportunity rather than of outcome, and wrote that his ideal was "to see that men had an equal chance to make themselves unequal".

 He is credited with inventing the term "the nanny state".